stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   Mr. Ward and Dr. Willett paused in utter chaos before this apparent bit of unrelieved insanity.
 Only by degrees did they absorb what it seemed to imply.
 So the absent Dr.
 Allen, and not Charles Ward, had come to be the leading spirit at Pawtuxet?
-That must explain the wild reference and denunciation in the youth&rsquo;s last frantic letter.
-And what of this addressing of the bearded and spectacled stranger as &ldquo;Mr. J. C.&rdquo;?
+That must explain the wild reference and denunciation in the youth's last frantic letter.
+And what of this addressing of the bearded and spectacled stranger as  "Mr. J. C. "?
 There was no escaping the inference, but there are limits to possible monstrosity.
-Who was &ldquo;Simon O.&rdquo;; the old man Ward had visited in Prague four years previously?
-Perhaps, but in the centuries behind there had been another Simon O.&mdash;Simon Orne, alias Jedediah, of Salem, who vanished in 1771, and whose peculiar handwriting Dr. Willett now unmistakably recognised from the photostatic copies of the Orne formulae which Charles had once shewn him.
+Who was  "Simon O. "; the old man Ward had visited in Prague four years previously?
+Perhaps, but in the centuries behind there had been another Simon O.--Simon Orne, alias Jedediah, of Salem, who vanished in 1771, and whose peculiar handwriting Dr. Willett now unmistakably recognised from the photostatic copies of the Orne formulae which Charles had once shewn him.
 What horrors and mysteries, what contradictions and contraventions of Nature, had come back after a century and a half to harass Old